wailywang/VCapAV/README.md

 ## Dataset Overview

+The VCapAV dataset comprises 14,923 original audio-visual clips, each no longer than 10 seconds with audio downsampled to 16kHz.
+It includes 14,923 real videos and 242 fake videos (generated via Kling), paired with 14,923 real audios and 74,615 fake audios synthesized using five methods: TTA (Text-to-Audio via AudioLDM1, AudioLDM2, and AudioCraft) and V2A (Video-to-Audio via V2A-Mapper and V2A-MLP).
+The dataset provides combinations of real and fake video/audio pairs, supporting fine-grained evaluation of cross-modal deepfake detection.

 <img src="configs/statistics.png" alt="Protocol Overview" width="55%"/>

 > **Note:** For most audio-visual detection applications, we recommend starting with the `ResNet18 + LCNN` ensemble.